 - Compulsion to pull out one’s hair

-- If none of this seems to work or if you can’t figure out the underlying cause, see a doctor or professional.
+See a doctor or professional.
+If none of this seems to work or if you can’t figure out the underlying cause, seek professional help.

 Alopecia aerate is an autoimmune condition in which your immune system attacks your hair follicles and causes your hair to fall out.
 Rather than shedding throughout your hair, alopecia can cause your hair to fall out in clumps and patches.
 Usually your hair will grow back within a year, but alopecia itself cannot be cured because it is an autoimmune condition.
 This is what we recommend:

 - If you think you have alopecia, see a doctor for treatment.

 - In the meantime follow our suggestions above for hair loss and shedding, but be mindful that they won’t stop the underlying cause itself.